Get the latest updates on NC State's response to COVID-19 (coronavirus) and access resources to stay informed. Learn more here.

 - Email: email@example.com

-Dr. Kinsella's research and teaching address the overlapping areas of organizational communication, environmental and energy communication, rhetoric of science and technology, and rhetoric of public policy.
-He views these areas through an interpretive perspective based in critical theory, phenomenology, rhetoric, and discourse studies.
-He earned a bachelor's degree in physics (Manhattan College), pursued graduate studies in astronomy and physics (New Mexico State University) and worked as a science educator before completing his master's and doctoral degrees in Communication at Rutgers University.
+Dr. Kinsella's research and teaching address the overlapping areas of environmental and energy communication, organizational and institutional communication, and science and technology communication.
+He views these areas through an interpretive perspective based in critical theory, phenomenology, rhetoric and discourse, and science and technology studies.
+He earned a bachelor's degree in physics (Manhattan College), pursued graduate studies in astronomy and physics (New Mexico State University) and worked as a planetarium and museum science educator before completing his master's and doctoral degrees in communication at Rutgers University.
 He taught at Ocean County College (NJ), Richard Stockton State College (NJ), and Lewis & Clark College (OR) before joining the Communication faculty at NC State in 2004.
 He serves as a faculty member in the interdisciplinary programs in Communication, Rhetoric & Digital Media, Environmental Sciences, and Science, Technology & Society (STS), and directed the STS program from 2009-2014.
 During 2010 he was a U.S. Fulbright Scholar at the Institute for Nuclear Energy and Energy Systems, University of Stuttgart, Germany.
 His work on nuclear energy communication has encompassed the areas of nuclear fusion, environmental cleanup across the US nuclear weapons complex, and commercial nuclear energy in US and global contexts.

 Dr. Kinsella's work has received two Article of the Year awards from the National Communication Association's Organizational Communication Division (2000, 2005), three Christine L. Oravec research awards from the Association's Environmental Communication Division (2006, 2008, 2015), the Association’s Gerald R. Miller Outstanding Dissertation Award (1998), and a Best Research Article Award from the Canadian Association for Studies in Discourse and Writing (2013).
 He received the 2017-2018 Graduate Professor of the Year award sponsored by the Communication Graduate Student Association at NC State.
-He serves on the editorial boards of the Atlantic Journal of Communication, the KB Journal (Kenneth Burke Journal), and Science Communication.
+He serves on the editorial boards of the Atlantic Journal of Communication, the KB Journal (Kenneth Burke Journal), and Science Communication and was a founding editorial board member of the journal Environmental Communication.
 He co-directed the Seventh Biennial Conference on Communication and the Environment (2003) and the Second Annual Research Symposium on Communication, Rhetoric, and Digital Media (2011), and served as President of the National Communication Association’s Environmental Communication Division during 2009-2010.

 Teaching and Research Interests